vseryakov/backendjs/README.md

             ./bksj build-node -prefix $HOME

-    * **Important**: Add NODE_PATH=$BACKEND_PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $BACKEND_PREFIX with the actual path unless this variable is also set in the .profile
+    * **Important**: Add NODE_PATH=$BKJS_PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $BKJS_PREFIX with the actual path unless this variable is also set in the .profile

 * to compile the binary module and all required dependencies just type `make` or `npm build .`